rbracket/PortlandArtWalk/README.md

 # PortlandArtWalk
-Mapping 500 outdoor scuptures in the Portland-Vancouver Metro Area during the summer of 2015
+Mapping 500 outdoor artworks in the Portland-Vancouver Metro Area during the summer of 2015

 On May 14 there were fewer than 50 OSM mapped artworks in Portland per this [Overpass Turbo Query] (http://overpass-turbo.eu/s/9v3) And none had photos.